Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 ### Sign

-1. If `sign(tx, finalize:false)`, does the following checks, but signs not TXSIGHASH, but CHECKOUTPUT-based predicate composed out of the encrypted partial transaction.
-2. If `finalize:true` (which is default), then:
 1. Send transaction template to Core to decrypt and verify signing instructions:
     1. If `excess` factor in the MUX entry is non-zero:
         1. If the transaction ID is not fixed yet and the current party has at least one output in it:
             * `excess` is added to the value commitment and value range proof is re-created.
         2. Otherwise, `excess` is transformed into an "excess commitment" with signature and added to the MUX entry in the transaction.
         3. `excess` value is zeroed from the transaction template.
     2. Transaction ID is computed from the given transaction template.
     3. For each encrypted payload:
         1. Derive encryption key from Chain Core's master key: `EK = SHA3(master || SHA3(payload-id))`.
         2. If the key successfully decrypts and authenticates the payload:
             1. If `txheader` entry is present:
                 1. If `entry.version` is set, verify that it is equal to `tx.txheader.version`.
                 2. If `entry.mintime` is set, verify that `txheader.mintime` is greater or equal to the `entry.mintime`.
                 3. If `entry.maxtime` is set, verify that `txheader.maxtime` is less or equal to the `entry.maxtime`.
             2. For each `input/issuance` entry:
                 1. Verify that it's present in the transaction.
             2. For each `output/retirement` entry:
                 1. Verify that there's an entry with such asset/value commitment, program, data and exthash.
                 2. If `asset_range_proof_instructions` has `input_id/input_factor`, create a corresponding ARP and add to the corresponding output entry.
         3. If the payload is not authenticated by the key `EK`, ignore it.
     4. If verification succeeded:
         1. Remove the processed payload
         2. Send signing instructions for inputs/issuances to the client.
 2. Client receives signing instructions and sends them to the HSM signer:
     1. HSM signer signs using the signing instructions.
     2. Client places the signature over TXSIGHASH in the entry inside the transaction.

 ### Create Disclosure Import Key